StackGrid-Tech/ts-edge/README.md

 const app = workflow.compile('inputNode');
 ```

+End node behavior:
+- **When an end node is specified**: The workflow terminates when it reaches the end node and returns that node's output.
-When an end node is specified, the workflow returns that node's output.
-Otherwise, it returns the output of the last executed node.
+- **When no end node is specified**: The workflow runs until it reaches a leaf node (a node with no outgoing edges) and returns the output of the last executed node.

+Specifying an end node is useful in complex workflows where you need to define a specific termination point.

 ### Event Subscription